-Anne is a developmental psychologist who splits her time as laboratory manager between the SMART Beginnings and BELLE projects at NYU's School of Medicine and Bellevue Hospital.
+Anne is a developmental psychologist who splits her time between the SMART Beginnings and BELLE projects at NYU's School of Medicine and Bellevue Hospital.
 She received her BA in psychology and mathematics from Rutgers University and her Ph.D. in human development from Boston University, where her research focused on the linguistic, cognitive, and neural development of infants and young children.
 In particular, she is interested in language acquisition and development in infants and children who are at risk for developmental disorders or other issues as a result of biological and environmental factors.

-Erin is a developmental psychologist and a T32 Postdoctoral Fellow in the Pediatric Primary Care Research Program at the NYU School of Medicine.
+Erin is a developmental psychologist and completed a T32 Postdoctoral Fellow in the Pediatric Primary Care Research Program at the NYU School of Medicine.
 Her research focuses on the factors that contribute to social cognitive development during the first years of life as well as individual differences in social cognitive skills that exist across the lifespan.
 More specifically, Erin is interested in how particular aspects of early parent-child interactions facilitate children’s social and cognitive development, and how interventions on these interactions can promote positive outcomes for at-risk children and families.

 Luciane is a Psychologist with a PhD in Developmental Psychology.
 Her research integrates Developmental Psychology and Cognitive Neuroscience and focuses on poverty-related disparities in child cognitive outcomes, especially language, memory and executive functioning.
 She particularly aims to understand how early childhood experiences are associated with cognitive and brain development and the modifiable environmental factors (such as stress and family language environment) by which socioeconomic disparities operate.

 Juliana Gutierrez, Research Coordinator, New York University School of Medicine